TG-Techie/CodeRypl/README.md

 # CodeRypl
 A code-replacements graphical user interface to make editing replacements quick and easy

-# does it need back end to export them?
-> Yes

 # todo:
+- add a backend to generate the exported file
-- make the RplmFileModel handle file io
+- make the RplmFileModel class handle file io (excluding export)
 - move the Table and event filer into it's own class to better segment the program
 - add a way to enter the metadata? (school etc)
 - save as a file outside of exporting to the text format